Walter Neves: History

 He was honored in a special session at the 83rd Annual Meeting of the American Association of Physical Anthropologists (2014) with addresses by Prof. Jane Buikstra (Arizona State University) and Prof. Darna Dufour (University of Colorado - Boulder).
-He was also honored by his academic pupil, Prof. Mark Hubbe, in the journal PaleoAmericam (2015).
+He was also honored by his academic pupil, Prof. Mark Hubbe, in the journal PaleoAmerica (2015).

 In an interview for Piauí magazine, he said that he had retired due to being diagnosed with burnout syndrome.

 In 2018 he ran for federal deputy for São Paulo, for the Free Fatherland Party (PPL), representing the Engaged Scientists alongside Mariana Moura, as state deputy, for the same party, and received 0.05% of the votes.

 Luzia

 Walter Neves was not the discoverer of the fossil of Luzia, but he was the one who had access to the skull, which was in the National Museum in Rio de Janeiro, and who prepared more detailed studies of the piece.
 It was he who baptized the archeological find of Luzia, previously called only the skeleton of Lapa Vermelha IV, in reference to the archeological site where it was found, excavated by the French-Brazilian mission, coordinated by Annette Emperaire.